marktriggs/archivesspace-wiki/Quick-start.md

 [[Download|downloads]] the most recent version's JAR file.

-Then, get to a command prompt and enter this command (this has been tested on Windows and Linux, see below for OS X).
+Then, get to a command prompt and enter this command (this has been tested on Windows, Mac OS X and Linux).

 ```sh
 java -XX:MaxPermSize=128m -Dfile.encoding=UTF-8 -jar archivesspace.v0.X.Y.jar